Jen Lilley: Acting

 In April 2013, Lilley joined the cast of Days of Our Lives as a newly created character.
 She made her on-screen debut as Theresa Donovan on July 3, 2013.
+Lilley was a principal cast member when Days of Our Lives won the Daytime Emmy for Outstanding Drama Series.
 In June 2016, she confirmed she was exiting the soap due to the demanding filming schedule hindering her ability to pursue other commitments and opportunities.
 Lilley reprised her portrayal as Theresa in May–July 2018.

 In November 2016, Lilley appeared in a film for the Hallmark Channel titled A Dash of Love.
-In June of 2018, she played Charlotte in the Hallmark Channel film Yes, I Do, followed later that same year by playing Molly in the Hallmark Channel holiday film Mingle All the Way.
+In June 2018, she played Charlotte in the Hallmark Channel film Yes, I Do, followed later that same year by playing Molly in the Hallmark Channel holiday film Mingle All the Way.
 In 2022, Lilley ended her association with Hallmark Channel, and signed a four-film deal with GAC Media, the owners of Great American Family channel.

 Singing

 In the summer of 2014, Lilley traveled to Georgia, where she hosted and sang in a benefit concert with SOWEGA Art Performance to raise funds for ONEless Ministries, and in December of the same year, sang at the 3rd Annual Westchester All Stars Christmas for Wounded Veterans Concert in New York.

 On November 24, 2015, Lilley released her first Christmas album, "Tinsel Time".
 The album's title track premiered on TV Guide's TV Insider.
 On October 5, 2018, Lilley debuted her studio single, "King of Hearts" from her forthcoming album, Lilley.